Olympics-Athletics-Warholm destroys world record to win 400m hurdles gold | Sports-Games

 With Benjamin posting 46.83 in the U.S. trials, the record was widely expected to be broken in Tokyo, but nobody could have predicted the massive bites both men took.
 In perfect conditions, the two 25-year-olds hurdled beautifully and were side-by-side coming into the final straight, only for Warholm to forge clear.

 When he saw the astonishing time, Warholm looked to be in shock.
 He ripped his vest apart and beat his chest in celebration before sinking to his knees.
-Benjamin would have been equally amazed by his time, all the more so for it is only good enough for second place.
+Benjamin would have been equally amazed with his time, all the more so for it being only good enough for second place.

 "Both of them smashed the old world record.
 No wonder he rips his shirt apart - he is Superman in this event," said BBC commentator and former world 1,500m champion Steve Cram.
 "I cannot believe what we've just seen.
 Two men running times you could only dream of.
 Dos Santos was nearly within the old world record and he was miles back."